Skip to content

 Common Layout Source Rules

-• run, run-all, and run-aoe default to ~/dotfiles/stackops/layouts.json when --layouts-file is omitted.
+• run and run-all default to ~/dotfiles/stackops/layouts.json when --layouts-file is omitted.

 • run and run-all also support --test-layout, which generates a built-in finite layout set for experimentation and cannot be combined with --layouts-file.